-When you find your opponent has no response to your argument, but continually returns to the same invalid point that you disproved, you might consider whether it is worth spending more time debating the point.
+When you find your opponent has no response to your argument but continually returns to the same invalid point that you disproved, you might consider whether it is worth spending more time debating the point.
 This is what Paul had to do at times (Acts 13:44-46).

 Raising the Bar

-When one side successfully answers the points brought up by his opponent, the opponent doesn’t admit defeat, instead he demands additional evidence.
+When one side successfully answers the points brought up by his opponent, the opponent doesn’t admit defeat, instead, he demands additional evidence.
 When I pointed out to a man that James 2:24 proves that a man is not saved by faith alone, his response was that the books of John and Romans never stated that more than faith was necessary for salvation.
 He was wrong on this point as well, but the tactic was one of raising the bar.
 He had no answer for the evidence, so he demanded evidence that only came from a particular source.

-Another form of this argumentation is to constantly throw out yet another question when previous question is answered.
-The person hasn’t accept the previous answer, but since he doesn’t have a response, he will delay a decision until you can answer yet another question.
+Another form of this argumentation is to constantly throw out yet another question when the previous question is answered.
+The person hasn’t accepted the previous answer, but since he doesn’t have a response, he will delay a decision until you can answer yet another question.
 Because there is never any agreement, the questions that must be answered never come to an end.

 This tactic has been used to keep men out of the eldership.
 A congregation studies what is needed for a man to be an elder and several men are offered as meeting those qualifications.
-If some one doesn’t like a particular person or doesn’t desire elders, he will find some fault with the man.
+If someone doesn’t like a particular person or doesn’t desire elders, he will find some fault with the man.
 When the issue is answered, yet another problem will be raised, often by making the terms of qualification stricter than found in the Scriptures or demanding that a particular qualification must be demonstrated in a certain manner.
 The demand for ever greater and better evidence of qualification continues until the man in question finally gives up and withdraws his name from consideration.

-This line of argument occurs when a person focus’s on minor details instead of the issue at hand, thereby sidetracking the discussion onto irrelevant points.
+This line of argument occurs when a person focuses on minor details instead of the issue at hand, thereby sidetracking the discussion onto irrelevant points.
 If often happens when a person is unable to grasp the importance of his opponent’s logic, so he focuses on a small part and aims his attack at the small piece that he sees.
-Usually the focus is on a single word, such as President Clinton’s infamous response of “It depends on what your meaning of the word “is” is.”
+Usually, the focus is on a single word, such as President Clinton’s infamous response of “It depends on what your meaning of the word “is” is.”
 Such focus on a leaf in the forest keeps the participants from the issues at hand.

 Because something is difficult to determine if it is right or wrong, or difficult to define, it is easily ignored.
 How much hair must one lose to be bald?
 If I stood several men before you with differing amounts of hair remaining, which ones would you label “bald?”
 For some, the lack of a precise definition is justification to claim no one is really bald; thereby bypassing the whole uncomfortable position.